happma/pseudorank/README.md

 [![codecov](https://codecov.io/gh/happma/pseudorank/branch/master/graph/badge.svg)](https://codecov.io/gh/happma/pseudorank)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/014857185eaf4387ad83f5d7509d059a)](https://www.codacy.com/project/happma/pseudorank/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=happma/pseudorank&amp;utm_campaign=Badge_Grade_Dashboard)

-This R package provides a function written in C++ to calculate pseudo-ranks in R and the Hettmansperger-Norton test with pseudo-ranks instead of ranks.
+This R package provides a function written in C++ to calculate pseudo-ranks in R and some rank statistics which can opionally use pseudo-ranks instead of ranks.
 For a definition and discussion of pseudo-ranks, see for example

 Brunner, E., Bathke A. C. and Konietschke, F: Rank- and Pseudo-Rank Procedures in Factorial Designs - Using R and SAS, Springer Verlag, to appear.